The world is evolving rapidly towards mobile and digital formats for many everyday tasks.

 The legal environment is also positively impacted by the famous Riley v.
 California case of September 2014.
 The United States Supreme Court ruled that Police may not, without a warrant, search digital information on a mobile phone seized from an individual during an arrest.

-According to Allstate Corporation, one of the largest insurance providers in the United States,47 states permit drivers to use an electronic copy of their insurance card during a traffic stop as of April 2018.
+According to Allstate Corporation, one of the largest insurance providers in the United States,49 states permit drivers to use an electronic copy of their insurance card during a traffic stop as of November 2019.

 Other initiatives around the world